LET YOUR PROPERTY

 Could you let a home to a refugee family?

 The global refugee crisis is the most significant humanitarian crisis of our generation.
 More than 65.3 million people are displaced worldwide.
-Millions of these refugees are Syrian families, forced to flee their homes during 6 years of war.
-Many end up in squalid and unsafe refugee camps with little hope for their families’ future.
+Millions of these refugees are Syrian families, forced to flee their homes during 8 years of war.
+Many end up in refugee camps with little hope for their families’ future.

 The Syrian Vulnerable Person Resettlement (SVPR) scheme enables the most vulnerable families – those with special health needs or survivors of violence and torture – to be relocated to a safe country where they can rebuild their lives.

 "We just want stability and hopefully once we have mastered the language, we'll be able to work... and build a life here."

 Elmbridge Borough Council has resettled 5 refugee families under this scheme and is committed to taking up to 10 more.
 But finding willing landlords and suitable properties is a huge challenge.
 If we don’t find houses, we can’t help these families.

 That’s where you come in.

 We’re looking for a small number of private landlords with homes to let in Elmbridge.

 "Our church was delighted that we could help by providing a safe home to a [refugee] family.
 Elmbridge Council made the whole process really straightforward and simple for us.
 Now we have lovely tenants and new friends."